-4. Cabinet Doors Are Your Best Friend - Utilize Them to The Max
+RV Tips No 4. - Utilize Cupboard Doors to The Max

-When you are packing for an RV trip, it may seem like you have twice the stuff than space.
-It may become quite challenging for new RV owners to fit all the clothes, food, camp chairs, and various hoses (not to mention the kids and the dog).
+It can be quite challenging for new RV owners to fit all the clothes, food, camp chairs, and various hoses, not to mention the kids and the dog.

-However, the key to the best utilization of your small space is organization.
-There are many organizational tips that can help you utilize your space in the best possible way.
-One of these tips is to use your cabinet doors as storage for multiple items such as kitchen rolls, toothbrushes, socks, etc.
+There are many organizational tips that can help you utilize your space in the best possible way, and our next hack is one of the best RV storage ideas that will create and save you plenty.
+Using your cabinet doors as storage for multiple items such as kitchen rolls, toothbrushes, socks, etc will save you

 You can also hang a shoe organizer on the inside of the cabinet door, as shown in the picture above, to efficiently store the shoes.
-Storing shoes in their original boxes takes up a lot of space.
-By storing them in a shoe organizer, you can not only save space, but it will also become easy to find your favorite pair.
+Shoes laying around can cause accidents, and by storing them in a shoe organizer, you can not only save space, but you'll also make your RV a safer environment.

-One way of optimizing the space in your pantry and refrigerator is with the help of Ziplock bags.
-You can store all fruits and vegetables and other perishable items in different Ziplock bags and hang them in the refrigerator.
-These clear bags not only help you save space but also allow you to see the items stored in them.
+One way of optimizing the space in your pantry and refrigerator is by using Ziplock bags.
+You can store all fruits and vegetables and other perishable items in different Ziplock bags and keep them in the fridge.
+These clear bags not only help you save space but their transparency allows you to see the items stored in them.

-One of the best tips shared by experienced RVers when it comes to utilizing space is to think outside the box.
-For instance, you can hang hooks on the inside of your cupboard doors to hang various items so that they do not take up precious drawer space.
-If you do not want screws to make a hole in your RV wall, you can try suction cup hooks.
+For instance, you can hang hooks on the inside of your cupboard doors to hang various items so that they don't take up precious drawer space.
+If you don't want screws to make a hole in your RV wall, you can try suction cup hooks.
 You can hang cups, measuring spoons and other items from these hooks to save space.

-There are many other tips that can help any new RV owner step up his game.
-You can use Velcro to keep all your remotes in one place, install a door-mounted kitchen garbage can, get a bedside caddy to serve as a makeshift nightstand, add a pegboard to a kitchen wall to hang pots, pans, and other useful items such as a cheese grater and tongs, and make a magnetic spice holder as shown in the picture above.
+Other organzational tips for new RV owners include using Velcro to keep all your remotes in one place, install a door-mounted kitchen garbage can, get a bedside caddy to serve as a makeshift nightstand, and you could buy or even better make a magnetic spice holder as shown in the picture above.

 The magnetic spice holder is a great way to keep all your spices in one place and to save space.
 Magnetic spice containers can be stuck to the bottom of a cabinet, the refrigerator, or to a baking sheet mounted on a wall.
 You can also spray paint an old stained baking sheet an attractive color.

-You can easily make your own magnetic spice holder.
-Take magnetic adhesive sheets and stick them to the wall or on the side of the cabinet, as shown in the picture above.
-You can cut these sheets to fit the size of your walls.
+To make a magnetic spice rack, you'll need a magnetic adhesive sheet and stick it to the wall or on the side of the cabinet, as shown in the picture above.
+You can cut these magnetic sheets to fit the size of your walls.
 Roll the sheet with a hard rubber roller thoroughly and wait for 24 hours before putting up your spices.

-An RV camping checklist is not just about food and other essentials.
-It is also vital to make sure that your rig is set up and ready to go after you have packed it.
-One of the most important things to check is the tires.
+An RV camping checklist isn't just about food and other essentials.
+It's also critical to make sure that your rig is set up and ready to go after you've packed it.
+And one of the most important an RV tips is keeping a check on your tires.

-No one wants to go just a few miles before discovering that they are traveling on a quickly-flattening tire.
+No one wants to go just a few miles before discovering that they're traveling on a quickly-flattening tire.
 Therefore, take the pressure gauge and give your tires a thorough check before starting your journey.
-This is essential as overinflated tires may explode, causing damage to your RV, and underinflated tires can create control problems and generate more resistance on the road, which will impact your gas mileage.
+This is essential as overinflated tires may explode, causing damage to your RV.
+Underinflated tires can create control problems and generate more resistance on the road, which will impact your gas mileage.

-Tire pressure changes with the temperature, so if you haven’t used your RV for a few months, it is highly possible that your tire pressure has significantly dropped, creating a fuel-inefficient and unsafe ride.
+Tire pressure changes with the temperature, so if you haven’t used your RV for a few months, it's very likely that your tire pressure has significantly dropped, creating a fuel-inefficient and unsafe ride.

 In case you spend several consecutive days on the road, your tires’ treading can be smoothened out.
 This could increase the chances of your RV skidding off the road.
-If your tires are worn out, replace them immediately, or they will end up like the tires in the picture above.
+If your tires are worn out, replace them immediately, or they'll end up like the tires in the picture above.

-Also, make sure to tighten the wheel lug nuts of your RV in order to ensure the safety of your family.
-Make sure that they haven't loosened up while your RV was in storage or during previous travel as driving with loose lug nuts could result in an accident, and cause you to lose a wheel on the road.
+Also, make sure your RV's wheel lug nuts are tightened to ensure the safety of your family.
+Make sure they haven't come undone while your RV was in storage or during previous travel as driving with loose lug nuts might result in an accident and cause you to lose a wheel on the road.

-Check the date on your tires to make sure that they are not old.
+Check the date on your tires to make sure that they're not old.
 You may even consider upgrading before going on a long trip.
 Also, look up the weight of your RV and match it with the tire's load capacity PSI chart.
-Finding the proper PSI will also ensure a smooth and safe trip.
+Finding the proper PSI will ensure a smooth and safe trip.

-As a new RV owner, you might be surprised to learn that one of the things that attract thieves to your RV is its battery.
-It is very easy to steal RV batteries, as it can be done just by cutting the cables.
-More often these burglaries do not happen in the campground, but when your camper or trailer is sitting in storage or just outside your home before leaving for that well-deserved trip.
+As a new RV owner, you might be surprised to learn that one of the things that attract thieves is its battery.
+Unfortunately, it's quite easy to steal RV batteries, just by cutting the cables.
+More often these burglaries don't happen in the campground, but when your camper or trailer is sitting in storage or just outside your home.

-However, you can avoid RV battery theft by moving the battery inside the RV, installing a battery box, or locking up your RV battery.
-The versatile battery locking bracelet shown in the picture above is designed to fit around the battery box and angle iron with the help of securing straps.
-This bracket lock also requires you to obtain a separate strong padlock as it is a heavy-duty lock.
+However, you can avoid RV battery theft by removing and placing the battery inside the RV, installing a battery box, or locking it up.
+A versatile battery locking bracelet, as in the picture above, is designed to fit around the battery box and angle iron with the help of securing straps.
+This bracket lock also requires you to obtain a separate strong padlock as it's a heavy-duty lock.